LaurenceW01/plant-database-api/config/GPT files/PHASE2_ADVANCED_INTELLIGENCE.md

 **Before (Phase 1)**:
 > "Your hibiscus in arboretum right needs morning watering due to afternoon sun."

-**After (Phase 2)**:
+**After (Phase 2 - ENHANCED)**:
-> "Your hibiscus location analysis: arboretum right has 4 containers with 75% compatibility.
+> "Your hibiscus location analysis: arboretum right has 4 containers with verified container-location mapping.
 Primary optimization: upgrade 3 plastic containers to ceramic for better heat management.
 Care complexity: medium due to afternoon sun exposure.
 Watering strategy: 5:30-7:00 AM every other day.
-This north-facing microclimate is excellent for heat-sensitive plants."
+This north-facing microclimate is excellent for heat-sensitive plants.
+Based on accurate usage distribution data: this is a moderately-used location with optimization potential."

 ### Garden-Wide Recommendations
 **Use Case**: "How can I improve my garden efficiency?"